 - NAME="KEYWORDS" CONTENT="key, word, keyword"

 - Keywords help define your topic for what the search engines are looking for.
-Separate each keyword or phrase
+Separate each keyword or phrase with a comma.

 - NAME="ROBOTS" CONTENT="index,follow"